jldec/node-queue4/Readme.md

 Task (function) queue with concurrency / timeout control.

-## This is a fork of https://github.com/tj/node-queue3
+## This is a fork of [tj/node-queue3](https://github.com/tj/node-queue3)
 I was doing maintenance on some libraries and ran into vulnerabilities reported by npm because of old versions of dependencies in [queue3](https://github.com/tj/node-queue3).
-Thr original repo is not accepting PRs, so i've published this fork as queue4 on npm.

 This fork:
 - bumps versions of debug and superagent